Daily focus:Sunny Optical (2382)

-Hong Kong Stock Connect saw a net inflow of HK$1.54 billion on Monday, with Xiaomi Group (1810) experiencing the largest net inflow at HK$1.17 billion, followed by SMIC (981).
-On the other hand, Tencent Holdings (700) recorded the largest net outflow at HK$760 million, followed by Hua Hong Semiconductor (1347).
+On Monday, Hong Kong Stock Connect saw a net inflow of HK$18.7 billion, with the Tracker Fund of Hong Kong (2800) experiencing the largest net inflow at HK$6.83 billion, followed by Kuaishou-W (1024); Tencent Holdings (700) saw the largest net outflow at HK$920 million, followed by China Mobile (941).

 Source: KGI Investment Products and Solutions Department